3cqs-coder/SymBot/docs/README.md

 ## Requirements

+- Linux, MacOS, or Windows based system
 - Node.js must be installed on your system
 - MongoDB installed or a cloud host provider
 - Access to a cryptocurrency exchange such as Binance or Coinbase
 - Reliable high-speed internet connection

+**NOTE:** Trading requires your system and internet connection to be running 24/7.
+Any interruption could result in missed trades, signals, etc.

 ## Installation